 Initiation of impeachment proceedings against any member of the Student Senate, including the Executive Branch, by a two-thirds (2/3) vote of the members present.

-Bringing of formal charges against any individual student or recognized student organization for violation of any part of this constitution.
+Bringing of formal charges against any individual student of the Student Government Association for violation of any part of this constitution.

 Section 2.
 The Student Senate shall be composed of one Senator for every 500 currently enrolled students, including the selected voting chairpersons, the voting Senate Pro-Tempore, and the voting Freshman Forum Advisor.
-In addition, members of the Executive Branch are to be part of the Student Senate as non-voting members, including the Student Government Association President, Student Government Association Treasurer, Student Government Association Secretary, Student Government Association Chief of Staff,
+In addition, members of the SGA Executive Branch are to be part of the Student Senate as non-voting members, including the President, Vice-President, Treasurer, Secretary, Chief of Staff, Historian, Communications Director, and Diversity & Inclusion Advocate.

 Section 3.
 Representatives of the Student Senate shall be elected during the Spring SGA Election.
 Every academic college shall be granted a proportional number of Senators relative to the Student body.
-Any of the remaining seats shall be filled with a General Senator by appointment from the SGA President and the approval of two-thirds (2/3) of the Student Senate.
+Any of the remaining seats shall be filled with a General Senator by appointment from the SGA President-electand the approval of two-thirds (2/3) of the newly elected Student Senate.
 Any student, regardless of college affiliation, shall be eligible for any of the remaining seats.
 Neither Collegiate Senators, General Senators, nor Freshman Senators shall have precedence over the other.

 Section 4.
-With the entering freshman class and transfer students being included in the student body but unable to participate in the Spring Election, they shall be granted three (3) First-Year Senators.
-The SGA President and Vice-President shall make these appointments in the fall of the SGA term.
+With the entering freshman class and transfer students being included in the student body but unable to participate in the Spring Election, they shall be granted three (3) First-Year Senator Seats.
+The SGA President and Vice-President shall make these appointments in the fall of the SGA term and shall be approved by a 2/3 vote of the Student Senate present.
 These spots are to be filled by the first Senate Meeting of September.

 Section 5.
 Their enrollment proportions shall decide representation for every degree granting college for every 500 students based on enrollment numbers from the previous spring semester.
 A college shall be granted an additional senate seat once they have an additional enrollment of at least 300 of their next 500 students.